PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

   )
 $

-The intuition behind $F_1$ is that when evaluating a position $p$ from the current player's perspective with a known bound that represents the best value achievable till now, $F_1$ computes and returns the value if it is less than the bound, or "$>= "bound"$" if it is equal or greater than the bound; simply put, once it determines that a position achieves a value atleast as good as the bound, the exact value is irrelevant since the opponent will avoid this line of play, allowing the branch to be pruned away.
+The intuition behind $F_1$ is that when evaluating a position $p$ from the current player's perspective with a known bound that represents the best value achievable till now, $F_1$ computes and returns the value if it is less than the bound, or "$>= "bound"$" if it is equal or greater than the bound; simply put, once it determines that a position achieves a value at least as good as the bound, the exact value is irrelevant since the opponent will avoid this line of play, allowing the branch to be pruned away.

 This reduces the number of nodes evaluated from $O(b^d)$, although the exact reduction depends on other factors such as move ordering and tree structure.
 This approach bridges the gap between the pure negamax approach $F$ and alpha-beta pruning.